xatapult/component-inventory/README.md

 # component-inventory
-Inventory of my electronic and electromechanical components
+Inventory of my electronic and electromechanical components.